Send the link below via email or IMCopy

 List & schedules

 I have a problem taking in lot of verbal info at once so a to do list or schedule is one of the best ways to keep track of what I need to do.

-Although technicaly not something i carry around with me this last item also desrves special attention...
+Although technicaly not something i carry around with me this last item also deserves special attention...

 My alarm clock flashes, has bed shaking attachment and is loud enough to wake up a quarter of dorm floor, without it I would have not made it through my first year of college

-One time Mrs. Kern asked our class to "throw out some ideas", so I wrote "IDEA" on a Post It and threw it at her.
+One time Mrs. Kern, my third grade teacher asked our class to "throw out some ideas", so I wrote "IDEA" on a Post It and threw it at her.